dfsp-spirit/wal/README.md

 Note that whe WAL textures are stored inside Quake pak file archives (`pak0.pak`), so you will not see any WAL files in your Quake 2 directory unless you extracted them for mapping or modding.

+## Package features

+* Reading WAL format images, including all mipmap levels.
+By default, the largest version is used.
+* Visualization of WAL images in R, including all mipmap levels (requires a palette).
+* Export of WAL images to PNG and JPEG format files (requires a palette).
+* Two important palettes are included: the Q1 and Q2 palettes.
+* Writing of a WAL image instance to a new file in WAL format.
+* Converting other images (PNG, JPEG, whatever) to WAL instances and files, including:
+  * Mapping the colors of the source image to the most similar colors of the target WAL palette.
+This is done in LAB color space using DeltaE as the similarity measure.
+  * Generation of the mipmaps.

 ## Installation

 From your R session: